 Strategic Plans and Requirements (CYSS/CYX):

-Supports HQ AFSPC A5/8/9C, A5/8/9X, A2/3/6C, A2/3/6W as focal point for development and documentation definition of operational requirements for new and existing cyber capabilities by preparing and coordinating JCIDS documentation, and completing duties as defined in AFSPCI 10-103.
+Supports HQ AFSPC A5/8/9C, A5/8/9X, A2/3/6C, A2/3/6W as focal point for development and documentation definition of operational requirements for new and existing cyber capabilities by preparing and coordinating JCIDS documentation and completing duties as defined in AFI 10-601 AFSPCSUP.
 Provides programmatic expertise as part of larger enterprise cyber activities and other initiatives as directed.

-Creates, maintains, aligns, and integrates cyber expertise into HQ AFSPC capability based planning activities.
-Supports AF-level Core Function Support Plan (CFSP) development.
-AFSPC/A5/8X is lead for Cyber Capability Collaboration Teams to align Science & Technology (S&T) investments to CFSP priorities and close technology gaps.
+Delivers, and integrates cyber expertise into HQ AFSPC strategic planning activities including the Cyberspace Superiority Core Function Support Plan (CFSP), the MAJCOM’s 30-year planning document.
+Guides cyberspace weapon system capability mapping, infrastructure and solution architecture development, and AF enterprise-level cross-Service Core Function cyber efforts.
+Currently leads Defensive Cyberspace Operations Capability Collaboration Team to align Science & Technology (S&T) investments to CFSP priorities and close technology gaps.
 Key stakeholders in technology transition plan development to transfer potential technology solutions to programs of record.
 Provides support to Cyber Capability Development and Concept Development processes.

-Supports AFSPC A2/3/6C, A2/3/6M, and A5/8/9C, working initiatives associated with programs under the Lead Command portfolio.
-Programs include: Air Force Directory Services (AFDS); Air-Ground Communications Security (COMSEC); Cryptographic Modernization; Key Management Infrastructure (KMI); Public Key Infrastructure (PKI); and Space COMSEC.
-Provides field support to Air Force enterprise for COMSEC, Computer Security (COMPUSEC), Emission Security (EMSEC) and Ports, Protocols, & Services (PPS).
+Cyberspace Security (CYSS/CYZ): Supports AFSPC A2/3/6C, A2/3/6M and A5/8/9C as subject management experts for: Air Force Directory Services (AFDS); Air-Ground Communications Security (COMSEC); Cryptographic Modernization; Key Management Infrastructure (KMI); Public Key Infrastructure (PKI); and Space COMSEC.
+Provides field support to the Air Force enterprise for COMSEC, Computer Security (COMPUSEC), Emission Security (TEMPEST) and Ports, Protocols, & Services (PPS).

 Point of Contact: